patryksandomierski/rpi/README.md

-# rpi - psql - grafana = RPG ;)
+# rpi - pgsql - grafana = RPG ;)

 ## prerequisites on rpi4

 Used in this project:
-- RPi4
+- RPi4 with Raspbian 11 ("heavy" version)
 - bme280
-- breadboard and jumper wires
+- breadboard and jumper wires (I'm not an electronics engineer... :)

 ### docker on rpi4